 - Over a five year period, 50% of graduates will be employed in Western Pennsylvania.

 Outcome data measuring achievement of program objectives are available upon request to students, prospective students, and the public.

-High school students interested in the Dietetics program are encouraged to take three years of high school math, chemistry and biology.
+High school students interested in the BS degree in Nutrition and Dietetics program are encouraged to take three years of high school math, chemistry and biology.
 This preparation, although not a requirement for entrance, is helpful for students when making the transition into the program.

-Freshmen or sophomores get involved in the Student Dietetic Association of the University of Pittsburgh prior to program application to enhance your admission potential.
+Involvement in the Student Dietetic Association of the University of Pittsburgh prior to program application may enhance your admission potential.